Abd-007/Switch-Emulators-Guide/README.md

 If you don't know which emulator to use, or just want to see which emulator would run better on your PC, click [here](https://github.com/Abd-007/Switch-Emulators-Guide/blob/main/Selection/OS.md)

-**Note:** If you want help with anything not listed in the guides, or just want support, please join our dicord and ask there.
-It is much easier to help in discord
+**Note:** If you need help with something you don't understand, or your issue is not listed, please join our dicord and ask for help.
+It will be much easier to assist you there.

-## Discord and Subreddit links
+## Discord and Subreddit links:

 [Discord](https://discord.gg/NF38g3ENVc)